mluizvitor/es-theme-elementerial/README.md

 - Updated all existent backgrounds and added new
 - Remade custom background functionality
 - Added Capcom PlaySystem 1, 2 & 3 logos
-- Added auto collection logos
+- Added auto collection logos and backgrounds
+- Added 3 selectable text sizes
 - Added option to use random game screenshots as system background
 - Updated Vertical Arcade logo
 - Updated carousel background to use random images when there is no background provided by theme